CBBC: History

-From 16 April 2016 until 4 January 2022, CBBC's broadcast hours were extended by two hours to 9:00pm due to the hiatus of BBC Three as a linear channel.
-It was stated that the additional hours would be used to provide programming for teenagers.
+In August 2007, the BBC announced a rebrand for CBBC, aimed more at an older audience to appeal more to its target audience and to better compete with other channels targeting the demographic such as Nickelodeon and Disney Channel.

+In November 2015, as a further aspect of the Delivering Quality First plan that resulted in the replacement of BBC Three with a branded digital presence, the BBC Trust approved a proposal for CBBC to extend its broadcast day by two hours until 9:00pm, using bandwidth previously reserved for BBC Three.
+The two hours were aimed towards an older youth/teenage audience.
+The extended timeslot was in effect from 11 April 2016 until 4 January 2022.

+On 14 March 2016, CBBC unveiled a new logo and on-air presentation, featuring an abstract, multicoloured wordmark enclosed in a box.
+CBBC controller Cheryl Taylor stated that the new brand was designed to be "fun and unpredictable" and would "appeal to both ends of our broad age spectrum".
+The logo was also meant to be suitable for use across digital platforms.

-On 2 March 2021, ahead of the relaunch of BBC Three as a broadcast channel, it was announced that CBBC's broadcast hours would be reduced again by two hours.
-From 5 January 2022, the channel now closes down for the day at 7:00pm and timeshares with BBC Three once again, as was the case between the channel's launch in 2002 and the 2016 relaunch.
+On 2 March 2021, with the relaunch of BBC Three as a broadcast channel in January 2022, it was announced that CBBC's broadcast hours would be reduced by two hours.
+Starting on 5 January 2022, the channel reverted to ending at 7:00pm and timeshare with BBC Three, as was the case before the 2016 relaunch.

-On 15 March 2023, CBBC rebranded its on-screen bug and identity to match the BBC's 2021 logo, dropping the 2016 logo which had been used for seven years.
+On 15 March 2023, CBBC rebranded its on-screen bug and identity to match the BBC's 2021 logo, replacing the 2016 logo which had been used for seven years.

-The channel was temporarily affected by the CrowdStrike outage at 07:55 on 19 July 2024.
-A breakdown card was displayed until normal service resumed at 10:32.

 Proposed closure of the channel

-On 26 May 2022, the BBC announced plans for CBBC, BBC Four and BBC Radio 4 Extra to be eventually discontinued as linear services as part of cutbacks and other changes focusing on creating a "digital-first" BBC, adding that they would remain on air for "at least the next three years".
-Under the plan, CBBC would exclusively operate as a content hub on iPlayer, as BBC Three had done before it was relaunched in February 2022.
-In December 2024 however, it was confirmed the closure had been reprieved.
+On 26 May 2022, the BBC announced plans for CBBC, BBC Four and BBC Radio 4 Extra to be discontinued as linear services and switch to online-only services as part of cutbacks and other changes focusing on creating a "digital-first" BBC, adding that they would remain on air for "at least the next three years".
+Under the plan, CBBC would exclusively operate as a content hub on iPlayer, as BBC Three had done before it was relaunched in early 2022.
+However, in December 2024, it was announced the closure had been reprieved.
 Patricia Hildago, director of BBC Children's and Education, told The i Paper "the numbers don't tell us you have to close it yet" and "it's really important to us as public service broadcasters that if children still need us on a linear network, we're going to be there for them".

 Management

 Along with CBeebies, CBBC is operated by the BBC Children's and Education department.
-BBC Children's was originally based in the East Tower of BBC Television Centre since the department's inception, but moved to MediaCityUK in Salford in September 2011, and the live presentation links used throughout the day are now recorded and broadcast from there.
+BBC Children's was originally based in the East Tower of BBC Television Centre following the department's inception, but moved to MediaCityUK in Salford in September 2011, and the live presentation links used throughout the day have been recorded and broadcast from there since then.